 Have you heard about the psoas?
+Our Oakville Chiropractor has.
 Do you know where it is, how it can cause trouble, and what you can do to stretch it?

 So how can this cause problems?
-If this muscle is too tight, it can accentuate the curve in the lower back, which alters the mechanics and can increase pain.
+Our Chiropractors find if this muscle is too tight, it can accentuate the curve in the lower back, which alters the mechanics and can increase pain.

 Your psoas is a hip flexor.
 For all of us who sit at a desk all day, the psoas muscles are shortened all day.
 This encourages them to weaken and can also cause spasm when they are forced to lengthen again (ie – when you stand back up).
 Athletes are also more susceptible to psoas-related pain.
 Hockey players are particularly vulnerable due to the flexed posture with skating, and soccer players are vulnerable due to the striking posture of the leg .
 The backswing lengthens the psoas and can cause it to spasm if it is overstretched.
 Stomach sleepers who sleep with one leg tucked up also spend significant time with a shortened psoas and getting out of bed can cause pain.